nf-core/website/src/content/events/2024/hackathon-march-2024/CH-Bern-IBU.md

 ---
-title: Hackathon - March 2024 (Berlin)
+title: Hackathon - March 2024 (Bern)
 subtitle: Local site of the nf-core hackathon at the IBU, Bern.
 type: hackathon
 startDate: '2024-03-18'